How to Transfer Music from iTunes to Android

 2. Choose to use your device in Transfer Mode (may be called MTP).
 Set Android to transfer files to computer

-3. Open File Explorer and navigate to your Android device's music folder.
+3. Open File Explorer and go to your Android device's music folder.
 Access music on Android with Windows File Explorer

 5. Drag and drop tracks from iTunes to your Android!
 Copy music from iTunes to Android with Windows File Explorer